jerryy33/UHH.Praktikum2021.MapReduce/README.md

 * [JUnit 4.1](https://junit.org/junit4/)

 ## Setup
-First you need to scrape data from Twitter so you can execute map-reduce on this data.
+First you need to scrape data from Twitter, so you can execute map-reduce on this data.
-Using Hadoop(http://hadoop.apache.org/) this Projekt can be executed to get the necassary data.
-Open the projekt in any IDE and build the project using [Maven](https://maven.apache.org/), make sure you have all the correct versions installed (see [Technologies](#technologies)).
+Using Hadoop(http://hadoop.apache.org/) this Project can be executed to get the necessary data.
+Open the project in any IDE and build the project using [Maven](https://maven.apache.org/), make sure you have all the correct versions installed (see [Technologies](#technologies)).
 This should give you a jar file which you can than use to execute map-reduce on your data via hadoop.
 For example you can use the command: hadoop jar yourJar path/to/your/data outputFolder.
-This is gonna execute all 3 Jobs automatically for you, mak sure you dont loose connection to the server otherwise only the first Job will come through.
+This is going to execute all 3 Jobs automatically for you, mak sure you don't loose connection to the server otherwise only the first Job will come through.
 [Screen](https://wiki.ubuntuusers.de/Screen/) is very useful for this.

 ## Status
 Project is finished